pgriffel/pacioli/manual/types/matrix-type.markdown

 # Matrix Type

+Pacioli's type system's design is driven by the goal of incorporating dimensioned vector spaces into a polymorphic type system.

+Pacioli's matrix type enables type inference of linear algebra expressions.
+It is able to infer dimensioned vector spaces.
+But this requires an extension of the type inference engine.
+Polymorphic type systems cannot handle dimensioned vector spaces.
+It can only handle uniform vectors and matrices.
+Vectors and matrices can however have non-uniform units of measyrement.

 Any numerical value is a matrix.
 A scalar is a 1x1 matrix.
 A vector is a 1xN or a Nx1 matrix.